dujiajun/dujiajun/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on the Vibe Coding application at Zhipu.AI since March 2025.
+Prior to that, I spent two years with the TikTok Growth Team.

+- 🌱 I’m currently learning system architecture for LLM applications, with a focus on designing robust and high-throughput AI agent systems for production environments.

+- ⚡ Fun fact: I’m actually more practical in user growth operations for content-oriented communities than in coding.
+I’ve independently built two communities from scratch, each with over 30,000 users.

 <!--
 **dujiajun/dujiajun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.